/user/index/surname("Johnson",<userID:int>)

 include a name before the type list.
 Variables

-are specified as a list of element types, separated by |,
+are specified as a list of element types, separated by |, wrapped in angled braces.

 <int|str|uuid|bytes>